 - 30 days, single entry: $80 per person

-Note: As of September 2016, all US passport holders coming to Vietnam must obtain either for 1 month single entry visa or 1 year multiple entry visa.
+Note: As of September 2016, all US passport holders coming to Vietnam must obtain either for 1-month single entry visa or 1-year multiple entry visas.
 All Vietnamese embassies and consulate in America offer both two options mentioned above with prices as listed.
-However, the Visa on Arrival for US passport holders is only applicable for 1 year multiple entry visa.
-For business travelers, a sponsor or guarantee from a partner in Vietnam must be obtained.
+However, the Visa on Arrival for US passport holders is only applicable for 1-year multiple entry visas.
+For business travellers, a sponsor or guarantee from a partner in Vietnam must be obtained.

 Vietnam embassy at Ottawa, Canada

 Add: 55 Mackay St, Ottawa, ON K1M 2B2, Canada